kocharvishal/Langchain/readme.md

 ## Getting Started

 1. Clone the repository and install dependencies.
-2. Start the FastAPI server from the `api/` folder:
+2. Start the FastAPI server from the `api` folder:
    ```powershell
    uvicorn api.app:app --reload
    ```
-3. Run the Streamlit chatbot from the `chatbot/` folder:
+3. Run the Streamlit chatbot from the `chatbot` folder:
    ```powershell
    streamlit run chatbot/localama.py
    ```
-4. Explore the notebooks in `agents/`, `chain/`, and `rag/` for more examples.
+4. Explore the notebooks in `agents`, `chain`, and `rag` for more examples.

 ## Notes
 - Make sure you have Ollama and any required LLM models installed locally.